 13. Make sure you use just enough water to partially cover the chicken.
 Cover and cook on a medium heat until soft tender.
 It took about 10 mins for me.
 This may vary depending on the age of the chickn or the size of the pieces.
 Avoid cooking at high temperature.
 If using country chicken i.e naatu kozhi / kodi then add a small piece of betel nut.
 Pressure cook on a medium heat for 4 whistles.

-14. Check whether the chicken is done by pricking it with a fork.
+14. Lastly check whether the chicken is done by pricking it with a fork.
 It must be soft and should come off from the bone easily.
 Taste the gravy and adjust the salt.
 When the gravy reaches a desired consistency switch off the stove.
 Add some coriander leaves.
 Keep covered until you serve.

 Serve chicken curry with rice, jeera rice, ghee rice or chapathi.
 Also have a simple raita or onion wedges to go on the side.